bektas-sari/recommendation-system/README.md

 # 🎬🎵📚 Recommendation System

 ## Overview
-The **Recommendation System** is a Flask-based web application that provides personalized recommendations for movies, music, and books.
+The **Recommendation System** is a Flask-based web application that provides personalized recommendations for movies, music and books.
 The system utilizes a CSV dataset and dynamically generates recommendations based on user selections.
 The design is modern, responsive, and user-friendly.

 ## Features
 ✅ Dynamic recommendations based on category selection (Movies, Music, Books)